A Single View of Marriage |

 There is no question demons are real—with worldwide evidence of demonic presence, possession, and oppression.
 Biblical accounts of their power include: imposing muteness (Matthew 9:32); committing extreme violence through people and preventing others from passing by (Matthew 8:28); one man physically taking on and beating seven other men by himself (Acts 19:13-17); slamming a person into the ground (Luke 4:33-36), forcing convulsions (Mark 9:15-30), and mauling people (Luke 9:38-45); foaming at the mouth (Mark 9:20); mass possession of animals (Luke 8:32,33); living in tombs (Luke 8:27); predicting the future (Acts 16:16); and superhuman strength capable of breaking chains and shackles (Luke 8:29).

-Not surprisingly, there are striking similarities between Scripture and evidence captured by numerous documentaries and TV shows such as Ghost Hunters International, Ghost Adventures, The Haunted, Fact or Faked, Destination Truth, and Paranormal Witness who have—and still are—exploring the sometimes near-fatal spiritual realm in literally hundreds of notorious paranormal locations in at least 38 countries around the world (including all 51 states within the U.S.).
+Not surprisingly, there are striking similarities between Scripture and evidence captured by numerous documentaries and TV shows such as Ghost Stalkers, Ghost Hunters/Ghost Hunters International, Ghost Adventures, The Haunted, Most Haunted, Fact or Faked, Destination Truth, Paranormal Lockdown and Paranormal Witness who have—and still are—exploring the sometimes near-fatal spiritual realm in literally hundreds of notorious paranormal locations in at least 38 countries around the world (including all 51 states within the U.S.).
 Three of these locations are: the Goldfield Hotel in Nevada; the Edinburgh Vaults (and adjacent cemetery) in Scotland, and the Riddle House in Florida.